louketo/louketo-proxy/.github/ISSUE_TEMPLATE/feature_request.md

+---
+name: Feature request
+about: Suggest a feature to the Louketo Proxy project
+title: ''
+labels: ''
+assignees: ''

+---

 <!--
 Please use this template when submitting a new feature request with as much details as possible.
 Not doing so may result in the issue not being addressed in a timely manner or eventually closed.
 -->